-Teaching reading: reading practice sessions

-Children are taught to read through reading practice sessions three times a week.
-These are delivered by a fully trained adult to small groups of approximately six children.
-All books are fully decodable and are matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments.
+In Reception and Year 1, our reading curriculum is implemented using the Little Wandle Letters and Sounds phonics and reading programme.
+Children are introduced to reading practice sessions using fully decodable books that are matched to the children's secure phonic knowledge using the Little Wandle Letters and Sounds Revised assessments.